 The tour offers an inside look at at all of the Harry Potter films in the franchise.
 Your teens will be able to tour the sets of Hogwarts, Dumbledore’s office, the Great Hall, Diagon Alley, and more!

-22. Have High Tea at The Dukes Hotel
+22. Have High Tea at the Dukes Hotel or The Sanderson

 The Dukes Hotel is a quiet, unassuming, and completely traditional hotel that’s close to Piccadilly and West End.
 It’s also the perfect place to indulge in your family’s tea and cake obsession.